 Check the progress of mash conversion 90 minutes later (optional): pour 5-10 ml of the mash on a clean white plate then add a few drops of iodine and mix.
 The mixture should not change the color.
 In case it becomes dark blue there’s too much starch left in the grain, and you should continue the brewing process at least for 15 minutes.
 After that, repeat the test.

 - Put a colander in a 5-liter cooking pot.
-Using a skimmer, create a filtrating layer by laying out the grain (the solid part of the mash) in a smooth layer on the colander.
+Using a strainer, create a filtrating layer by laying out the grain (the solid part of the mash) in a smooth layer on the colander.

 The process of mash filtration using grain